 Of course, newer, more technologically advanced products also tend to be more expensive, and the Duo Therm is no exception.
 Be prepared to spend over $100 for the unit itself, and significantly more if you’d like to hire professional help for installation.

-4. Dometic Comfort Control Center
+4. Dometic Comfort Control Center RV Thermostat

 Perfect for larger RVs, like Class A diesel pushers, which may have two rooftop RV air conditioning units, the Dometic Comfort Control Center has many good RV thermostat reviews on its product page on Amazon.
 Its “zone” feature allows you to manipulate the temperature in specific areas of your rig, and works not only your ceiling heat strip and cooling system, but your onboard furnace as well.
-It’s available for just over $100 on Amazon, and many users said it was a simple plug-and-play replacement process.
+It’s available for under $100 on Amazon, and many users said it was a simple plug-and-play replacement process.

 5. Radio Thermostat

 Imagine an RV thermostat you could control from anywhere, even when you’re not at home, all with the help of an internet connection and your smartphone.

 It exists: it’s the Radio Thermostat, which offers easy, palm-of-your-hand controls for both iOS and Android users.

 The thing is, a smart, wifi-enabled thermostat is not a simple replacement in most RV units; it will take a little bit of handiwork and finagling.
 But if you have a little bit of wiring know-how (or the drive to learn), it’s totally possible; check out this tutorial by Adventurous Way.